 (3) Without limiting subregulation (2), the Commissioner may reduce by 20% a fee prescribed in an item in Schedule 3 if any document that is to be lodged with the Commissioner in connection with the provision of the Act or these regulations to which the item relates is lodged by the use of the website maintained by the Department for that purpose.

-16A.
-Waiver and refund of fees in response to COVID-19 pandemic

-(1) In this regulation —

-commencement day means the day on which the Commerce Regulations Amendment (COVID-19 Response) Regulations (No. 2) 2020 regulation 4 comes into operation;

-designated fee means a fee in Schedule 3.

-(2) Despite regulation 16(1), the designated fees are waived during the period beginning on commencement day and ending on 31 March 2021.

-(3) If a person paid a designated fee during the period beginning on 1 April 2020 and ending on the day before commencement day, the Commissioner must refund the fee to the person.

-(4) However, subregulation (3) does not require the Commissioner to refund a fee or part of a fee that has been refunded under regulation 16(2).

-[Regulation 16A inserted: SL 2020/196 r.
-4.]
+[16A.
+Deleted: SL 2021/86 r.
+6.]

 17. Infringement notices